 The three-strikes law began in 2005.
 If a medical professional in the state of Florida is found guilty after being charged with medical malpractice at least three times within five years, then the professional is to submit their license to the state and can no longer practice.

 Statute of Limitations for Medical Malpractice in Florida

 There is a certain length of time that patients have to file a malpractice claim, which is considered the Florida statute of limitations.
 Sometimes, injuries can’t be detected right away.
 At other times, the results can be seen within a few days.
 Patients in Florida have two years to file a claim if they believe that they have been a victim of medical malpractice.
 This timeframe begins on the date that the patient knows the surgery, procedure, or other treatment was completed.
 If a patient dies due to malpractice, family members have two years from the time the medical issue occurred to file a claim.

-A claim can be filed by a patient against a healthcare provider up to four years after the incident occurs as this is part of the statute of repose in the state.
+A claim can be filed by a patient against a healthcare provider up to two years after the incident occurs as this is part of the statute of repose in the state.
 Birth injuries and instances of fraud are exceptions to the statute of limitations.